eWaterCycle/ewatercycle/docs/system_setup.rst

 This chapter is for system administrators or Research Software Engineers who need to set up a system for the eWaterCycle platform.

+These instructions cover installing an eWaterCycle system from scratch on an "empty" Linux machine.
+We have also have created a codified version of these instructions using `Ansible <https://docs.ansible.com/ansible/latest/index.html>`__ specifically targeted at the `SURF Research Cloud <https://servicedesk.surfsara.nl/wiki/display/WIKI/Research+Cloud+Documentation>`__ in a `separate Infra repo <https://github.com/eWaterCycle/infra>`__.

 The setup steps:

 1.  `Conda environment <#conda-environment>`__